 Weekly General Chi Kung Class:

-(as part of the London Tuesday night class) general Chi Kung session with a selection of simple & stimulating Chi Kung exercises and some standing practiced as a group.
+(as part of the London Tuesday night and Cambridge Thursday night classes) general Chi Kung session with a selection of simple & stimulating Chi Kung exercises and some standing practiced as a group.
 This class will be open & beneficial to beginners as well as the experienced.